Opacity Testing (USEPA Method 9) for NYCDEP registered/permitted generators

 At the end of the emission evaluation, a final report is prepared, confirming whether or not the opacity test is in compliance with the applicable NYCDEP standards.
 Even though the USEPA Method 9 demands that the opacity should be determined on six-minute averages (24 readings at 15 seconds intervals), the NYCDEP more strictly requires that the test results shall indicate less than 20 percent opacity for any two consecutive minutes in any 60-minute period.

-Since this NYCDEP opacity test requirement came into effect in January 2017, Walden has successfully performed dozens of opacity tests in various locations in the five boroughs of NYC, involving both emergency and non-emergency generators.
-The opacity test is required to be performed every three years (it goes together with the related NYCDEP air registration – or air permit).
-Walden, over the years, increased the number of evaluators in its staff (currently five evaluators), to always provide efficient and prompt assistance to the constant rising demand for opacity testing of NYC generators to determine compliance with the NYCDEP air code requirement.
+Since this NYCDEP opacity test requirement came into effect, Walden has successfully performed dozens of opacity tests in various locations in the five boroughs of NYC, involving both emergency and non-emergency generators.
+The opacity test is required to be performed every three years (it goes together with the related NYCDEP air registration or air permit).
+Walden, over the years, increased the number of evaluators in its staff to always provide efficient and prompt assistance to the constant rising demand for opacity testing of NYC generators to determine compliance with the NYCDEP air code requirement.

 Skills